 The Bottom Line

-When it comes to re-designing your website, it is wise to keep all the SEO and social media elements from the old site that work.
+When it comes to re-designing your website (with or without the help of an SEO company), it is wise to keep all the SEO and social media elements from the old site that work.
 Search engines love websites that are easy to index and that follow their guidelines.
 By staying away from these 7 web re-design mistakes, you will hopefully get to keep your site’s ranking intact, or even improve it!

 With a passion for digital marketing and web design (primarily WordPress), Matthew never stops learning!
 He rather reads up on new marketing strategies than binge-watch the next big NetFlix special.